Amanda Blake: Animal welfare

-After Gunsmoke, Blake went into semi-retirement at her home in Phoenix and took on few film or television projects.
+After Gunsmoke, Blake went into semiretirement at her home in Phoenix and took on few film or television projects.
 She instead devoted more time to her animals.
 She had been known for bringing her pet lion, Kemo, onto the Gunsmoke set.
-Kemo lived in an animal compound at her home, at which she and husband Frank Gilbert ran an experimental breeding program for cheetahs.
-They were some of the first to breed cheetahs successfully in captivity; they raised seven generations of cheetahs.
+Kemo lived in an animal compound at her home, at which husband Frank Gilbert and she ran an experimental breeding program for cheetahs.
+They were some of the first to breed cheetahs successfully in captivity; they raised seven generations.

 Blake joined with others in 1971 to form the Arizona Animal Welfare League, today the oldest and largest "no-kill" animal shelter in the state.
 In 1985, she helped finance the start-up of the Performing Animal Welfare Society.
 Blake reportedly was a one-time board member of the Humane Society of the United States.
 In 1997, the Amanda Blake Memorial Wildlife Refuge opened at Rancho Seco Park in Herald, California.
 The refuge provides sanctuary for free-ranging African hoofed wildlife, most of which were originally destined for exotic animal auctions or hunting ranches.

 Declining health and death

-In 1977 Blake, who was a heavy cigarette smoker, developed oral cancer that was successfully treated with surgery.
+In 1977, Blake, who was a heavy cigarette smoker, developed oral cancer that was successfully treated with surgery.
 She became a supporter of the American Cancer Society and made fundraising appearances throughout the country.
-In 1984, she was the recipient of the society's annual Courage Award, which was presented to her by then U.S. President Ronald Reagan.
+In 1984, she was the recipient of the society's annual Courage Award, which was presented to her by then-U.S. President Ronald Reagan.